 M. Kate Bundorf

-M. Kate Bundorf is a senior fellow at the Hoover Institution, an associate professor of health research and policy at the Stanford University School of Medicine, a Stanford Health Policy Fellow, and a senior fellow at the Stanford Institute for Economics and Policy Research.
+M. Kate Bundorf was a senior fellow at the Hoover Institution.
+Bundorf is an associate professor of health research and policy at the Stanford University School of Medicine, a Stanford Health Policy Fellow, and a senior fellow at the Stanford Institute for Economics and Policy Research.
 She is also a research associate at the National Bureau of Economic Research.

 Bundorf received MBA and MPH degrees from the University of California–Berkeley and a PhD from the Wharton School.
 She was a Fulbright Lecturer and visiting professor at Fudan University School of Public Health in Shanghai, China, in 2009 and 2010.
 Her research, which focuses on health insurance and health-care-provider markets, has been published in leading economics and health-policy journals and has received funding from the US National Institutes of Health, the Agency for Health Care Research and Quality, the Robert Wood Johnson Foundation, the National Institute for Health Care Management, and the Patient-Centered Outcomes Research Institute.
 She received the 13th Annual Health Care Research Award from the National Institute for Health Care Management in 2007 and was a finalist for the award in 2013.
 She is a co-editor of the Journal of Health Economics and the International Journal of Health Economics.
 She has served on the Panel of Health Advisers for the Congressional Budget Office and the Technical Review Panel for the Medicare Trustees Report.